-To view the FCC's Notice of Apparent Liability for KMSP click here: http://www.freepress.net/resource/kmsp-notice-apparent-liability
+To view the FCC's Notice of Apparent Liability for KMSP click here: https://www.freepress.net/resource/kmsp-notice-apparent-liability

 WMGM-TV, a NBC affiliate in southern New Jersey, aired a segment on how to treat the common cold.
 The station claimed the piece was sponsored by a local hospital, but it was produced and paid for by Matrix Initiative, the maker of Zicam zinc cold remedy.
 The segment featured the use of zinc products as a way to treat colds and exclusively focused on Zicam's product.

-To view the FCC's Notice of Apparent Liability for WMGM click here: http://www.freepress.net/resource/wmgm-notice-apparent-liability.
+To view the FCC's Notice of Apparent Liability for WMGM click here: https://www.freepress.net/resource/wmgm-notice-apparent-liability.

 Free Press Managing Director Craig Aaron made the following statement: